Shiawassee River Heritage Water Trail: History

 Work on making this river a paddling resource started with Headwaters Trails Inc., a non-profit group in Holly.
 Through the promotional efforts of the group's president, Sue Julian, and others within Headwaters Trails, other groups along the Shiawassee River joined the efforts.

-A canoe launch was constructed by Headwaters Trails in WaterWorks Park with the approval of the Village of Holly and grant money from REI.
-The Charles Stewart Mott Foundation gave money to build a foot bridge across the WaterWorks sluice, connecting the parking area of the park with the canoe launch.
+A canoe launch was constructed by Headwaters Trails in Water Works Park with the approval of the Village of Holly and grant money from REI.
+The Charles Stewart Mott Foundation gave money to build a foot bridge across the Water Works sluice, connecting the parking area of the park with the canoe launch.
 Money for the interpretive signs and the mile posts which go as far as Strom Park in Fenton was donated to Headwaters Trails by Saginaw Bay Watershed Initiative Network in 2007.

 A June 2009 $16,000 grant from the Fenton Community Fund of the Community Foundation of Greater Flint in June 2009 provided signage, mile markers and launch points in a 25-mile navigable path along the waterway from downtown Fenton to Argentine Township.

-Headwaters Trails acquired an acre of land along Fish Lake Road in Holly, at the Shiawassee River that it plans to turn into a handicap accessible canoe launch.
-It is in the process of raising money for that project that is estimated to cost $80,000.00 due to the nature of the soils and all of the considerations necessary to make the launch accessible.
+Headwaters Trails acquired an acre of land along Fish Lake Road in Holly, at the Shiawassee River.
+This has been turned into a canoe launch with parking and has been donated to Holly Township.
+Money for this came from several sources, including the Ralph C. Wilson Jr. Foundation, Saginaw Bay WIN, Holly Township and many other contributions.

+New launches have been built in Fenton, Linden, Argentine Township, Byron, Owosso, and Chesaning, with others still in the planning stages.
+The Shiawassee River Water Trail Coalition has been working to remove blockages in the river to restore it to a more natural flow.